M1XZG/discord-bot-guesser/README.md

 5. In the private thread, users enter their answer (number or text based on question type)
 6. The thread is automatically deleted after submission for privacy
 7. When ready, administrators close guessing with `/close_guessing`
-8. Administrators use `/find_closest` with the actual answer to determine winners
+8. Administrators use `/find_closest` with the actual answer to see the top 5 winners
 9. Optionally, administrators can `/reset_game` to clear all data and start fresh

 ## Use Cases